ihamadfuad/AppStoreReviewsAPI/README.md

 ## Installation
 ### Swift Package Manager (SPM)

-You can use The Swift Package Manager to install SwiftEmailValidator by adding it to your Package.swift file:
+You can use The Swift Package Manager to install AppStoreReviewsAPI by adding it to your Package.swift file:

     import PackageDescription